 The remarkable thing is that this series began on CBS around the same time as its notorious "rural purge" in which shows like The Beverly Hillbillies

 were cancelled en masse as not appealing to the desirable audience demographics from 1968 through 1973.
 It was expected to die a quick death like the few remaining survivors of the "rural purge" would eventually do.
 Instead of dying a quick death against The Mod Squad

 and The Flip Wilson Show

 and went on for a successful nine-year run.
 Some have called it the lone survivor of the "rural purge" although the show began during it, not right before it.
 The show and its cast also picked up several Emmy Awards and a Peabody.

 Series creator Earl Hamner, Jr. based the show on his own childhood experiences, which he had previously mined for the 1961 novel Spencer's Mountain

 ).
-Prior to the actual series, CBS aired a Pilot Movie
+Prior to the actual series, CBS aired a Made-for-TV Movie

 in 1971 called The Homecoming: A Christmas Story